 If you wish to challenge any decision by the insurance company or employer, you can contact the Nebraska Workers' Compensation Court to:

 Although you can represent yourself during this process, an attorney can be instrumental in meeting deadlines, gathering evidence, and representing you against the insurance company's attorneys.

 Coping with an injury or illness is bad enough without having to navigate the often time-consuming process of pursuing workers' compensation.
 But if you don't follow rules, your benefits could be reduced or barred altogether.
-Learn about your potential benefits and recuperate in peace by receiving a free claim evaluation from a local attorney who has experience with Nebraska's workers' compensation laws.
+Learn about your potential benefits and recuperate in peace by speaking a Nebraska injury law attorney who has experience with Nebraska's workers' compensation laws.

 Contact a qualified attorney.